janbjorge/pgqueuer/docs/database_initialization.md

 # Database Initialization

-PgQueuer requires some initial setup in your PostgreSQL database.
+pgqueuer requires some initial setup in your PostgreSQL database.
 This includes creating tables and associated database objects necessary for job queuing and processing.

 ## Table Structure

-PgQueuer uses two primary tables: one for job queues and another for logging job statistics.
+pgqueuer uses two primary tables: one for job queues and another for logging job statistics.
 Below is the structure of these tables along with explanations for each column.

 ### Queue Table